Falls Creek recommends the use of helmets and enforces a mandatory policy for certain Snowsports programs.

 - All guest participants, of whatever age, which involve or include terrain parks, pipes, skier/boarder cross and/or race courses will be required to wear an accredited ski or snowboard helmet.

 The ASAA recognises that a helmet may make a difference in reducing or preventing injury.
 Be aware however that helmets are most effective at providing protection at speeds of 20kph or slower.

 If a person was to collide with a tree, any other object or another skier at moderate or high speed, a helmet may not prevent or reduce serious injury.
 Each Snowsport enthusiast's behaviour has as much to do with their safety as does any piece of safety equipment.

-Falls Creek is making it easier for parents by including free helmet hire with any children's ski or snowboard equipment rental from Homebase, Base One, Base Two or Snowzone.
+Falls Creek is making it easier for parents by including free helmet hire with any children's ski or snowboard equipment rental from Homebase, Base One or Snowzone.
 Your safety is our priority.

 VIEW THE ALPINE RESPONSIBILITY CODE